SyedTalha02/FlutterTraining/README.md

-# sample_app
+# Flutter Training App

-A new Flutter project.
+This flutter project is created to teach people about the basics of flutter.

 ## Getting Started